 Welcome to the beautiful Morris and Miriam Hammer Campus centrally located in West Orange only minutes from I-280.
 Our building was expanded and rededicated in 2006 and now boasts many wonderful rooms.
 We are a kosher facility under the supervision of our Rabbi Robert Tobin and we have separate meat and dairy kitchens so whatever type of affair you are looking to hold, we can accommodate, all at very reasonable prices.
 For individual events, Glatt Kosher, Orthodox supervision is available, upon request.
 Our rooms are available for rental by the community Sunday thru Friday at lunchtime.
 Our building is fully handicapped accessible.

-For further information about renting rooms in our facility, please contact Gary Rothschild, Synagogue Director (973-731-0160 x202 or firstname.lastname@example.org) or fill out the form at the bottom of the page.
+For further information about renting rooms in our facility, please contact Gary Rothschild, Synagogue Director (973-731-0160 x202 or email@example.com)

 The Gruhin Sanctuary - The Gruhin Sanctuary, with seating for 400 guests is a modern warm room highlighted by the Gottlieb bimah with its beautiful ark.
 With seating in the round there are clear unobstructed sightlines so your guests can see the bride and groom, the b'nei mitzvah or any other special person.
 The dome over the vaulted ceiling and the high windows encircling most of the room makes for an extra special twilight affair.

 The Legow Loggia is the perfect place to host a cocktail hour, a brunch reception or a light snack and coffee after a meeting.
 With the adjacent Eichler Hall, it is perfect for that special birthday party or any other special simcha.
 With a cathedraled ceiling, a wall of windows and a beautiful slate floor it is truly a one of a kind space.